 That first winter we only had a handful of cattle and kept them in a barn.
 After that first winter we had many more cattle, and they all wintered in the woods much to the amazement of Harvey and Thelma Tait.
 We had bought our farm from Harvey and Thelma, and they had carved out a piece of land in the front of the farm and had become our neighbors and in some respects our mentors.
 Harvey had farmed with horses much of his life, but I used big diesel tractors.
 However, we agreed on many things and I learned much from Harvey over the years.

 One thing we did agree on was the necessity of moving snow as soon as it was practical.
-In fact Harvey was often more fanatical than even I was.
+In fact Harvey was often more fanatical than even me.
 Of course I had an excuse.
 There were times when I was a little tired of blowing snow since having the cattle in the woods necessitated blowing a road that was over one mile long.
 Big farm tractor snow blowers are almost always rear mounted which means you blow snow backing up.
 A few hours of backing up in the dark in a blizzard goes a long way.

-cab and hydrostatic transmission.
-I can't seem to find a picture of the tractor and snow blower combination, but the tractor was similar to this other one that we had.
-Both had ring chains.
+I eventually got to the point of having a 105 PTO horsepower International Harvester tractor with heated cab and hydrostatic transmission.
+This a picture of our first tractor and snow blower combination, and it was similar to the bigger tractor that I mostly used.
 Putting on ring chains on a tractor is an art in itself, if you are doing it by yourself.
 The chains for one wheel weigh 175 lbs.
 Of course the worst nightmare is changing tires in the winter on a tractor with ring chains in temperatures near minus thirty degrees Fahrenheit.
 The tires are also loaded with a solution that adds over a thousand lbs per tire.

 When all is working well, adding a double auger snow blower that is eight feet wide to one of these large tractors gives you a real beast that can handle almost anything.
 With all that horsepower, the plume of snow coming out of the blower can easily go over one hundred feet.
 You can go through drifts three feet high like a hot knife slicing butter.